-With a whopping 82-game season, the NBA provides sports bettors huge opportunities to bet on basketball each year.
+With a whopping 72-game season, the NBA provides sports bettors huge opportunities to bet on basketball each year.
 Not only that, but the premier basketball league comes in a close second to the NFL each year in sports betting handle.
 Each game boasts hundreds of betting options, props, and even live betting options that make you really think on your feet.

 Whether you’re new to sports betting or a professional handicapper, you can definitely find something to place a bet on at any given NBA game.
 The NBA winners' odds are now available.
 The odds were last updated on April 14, 2021:

 But how do you bet on the NBA effectively?
 Here are some tips from OnlineSportsBetting.
 It’s important to understand the game, do plenty of team and player research, and even follow beat writers who specifically cover the NBA.
 Many people just try to guess when it comes to betting on the NBA, and while some could be successful, it’s important for many sports bettors to have a strategy.

 But first, for those who are new to betting on the NBA, we should go over the main NBA betting options and NBA odds, to prime you for betting on the 2020-2021 NBA season.